quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A012---Reinforcement-Learning/2rla_part24_Linear_Value-fu.md

 ---

-#### Concept: Optimal Value of State \( A \)

-Background context explaining the concept.
-The text explains that even though a state \( A \) is followed by a reward of 0 and transitions to a state with a value close to zero, the optimal value for \( A \) can be substantially negative due to its impact on minimizing errors in subsequent states.
+#### Concept: Optimal Value of State $A $ Background context explaining the concept.
+The text explains that even though a state$A $ is followed by a reward of 0 and transitions to a state with a value close to zero, the optimal value for$A$ can be substantially negative due to its impact on minimizing errors in subsequent states.

-:p Why does the optimal value function for state \( A \) have a negative value despite following a reward of 0?
+:p Why does the optimal value function for state $A$ have a negative value despite following a reward of 0?
 ??x
-The optimal value function for state \( A \) is driven toward a negative value because making \( v(A) \) negative reduces the error upon arriving at \( A \) from state \( B \).
-Since there is a deterministic transition with a reward of 1, state \( B \)'s value should be approximately one more than \( A \), which is close to zero.
-Therefore, \( A \)'s value is driven toward -1.
+The optimal value function for state $A $ is driven toward a negative value because making$v(A)$ negative reduces the error upon arriving at $ A $ from state $ B $.
+Since there is a deterministic transition with a reward of 1, state $ B$'s value should be approximately one more than $ A$, which is close to zero.
+Therefore,$ A$'s value is driven toward -1.

 ```java
 // Pseudocode to illustrate the concept